konstantin-baetz/konstantinbaetz.github.io/short_bio.md

 ## Disclaimer

-Any writings listed here are solely my responsibility and do not refelect the opinions of Miller & Meier Consulting.
+Any writings listed here are solely my responsibility and do not reflect the opinions of Miller & Meier Consulting.

 [back to homepage.](./index.md)